Badgers and bovine TB

 Is the badger population out of control because there are no natural predators?

 It is true that badgers in the UK do not have any natural predators, though elsewhere in Europe cubs may be taken by mammals such as bears and wolves.
-The main ‘predators’ for the badger in the UK currently are road vehicles.
-50,000 badgers were killed on UK roads in 2006.
+The main ‘predators’ for the badger in the UK currently are road vehicles, with 50,000 badgers killed on UK roads every year.